 The problem is that we don't have a correct host header to pass to Azure AD, so how can we tell Azure Front Door to use a correct header?

-Actually it's very simple.
+Actually, it's quite simple.
 By default, when we add a backend pool into Azure Front Door for an App Service, there is a "Backend host header" field automatically filled with the same host name as your website.

-So we just have to leave this field blank.
+So, we just must leave this field blank.
 We can do this by editing an existing backend pool.

 Open the backend pool for edit, in my case, its "appservice-edi-wang".